microsoft/fluentui/rfcs/convergence/authoring-stories.md

 **Why:**

-- while there are some limitations with using controls (they don't mirror the state in URL thus cannot be tested in e2e scenarios), using them is a industry standard in the open source world, also knobs will be deprecated in next major storybook versions.
+- while there are some limitations with using controls (they don't mirror the state in URL thus cannot be tested in e2e scenarios), using them is an industry standard in the open source world, also knobs will be deprecated in the next major storybook versions.

 ### 2. how to use `argTypes`

-A pattern that is used in some of converged stories is to define everything by hand:
+A pattern that is used in some of the converged stories is to define everything by hand:

 ```ts
 AccordionExample.argTypes = {